ChaoukiBenIssaid/starter-academic/content/post/Post_4/index.md

 Abstract:

 In this paper, we propose a data-driven approach to group users in a Non-Orthogonal Multiple Access (NOMA) MIMO setting.
 Specifically, we formulate user clustering as a multi-label classification problem and solve it by coupling a Classifier Chain (CC) with a Gradient Boosting Decision Tree (GBDT), namely, the LightGBM algorithm.
 The performance of the proposed CC-LightGBM scheme is assessed via numerical simulations.
-For benchmarking, we consider two classical adaptation learning schemes: Multi-Label k-Nearest Neighbours (ML-KNN) and Multi-Label Twin Support Vector Machines (ML-TSVM); as well as other naive approaches.
+For benchmarking, we consider two classical adaptation learning schemes, Multi-Label k-Nearest Neighbours (ML-KNN) and Multi-Label Twin Support Vector Machines (ML-TSVM); as well as other naive approaches.
 Besides, we also compare the computational complexity of the proposed scheme with those of the aforementioned benchmarks.